Is LifterLMS not sending email notifications when students perform a certain action?

 Click on the Let’s Get Started button to begin.

 WP Mail SMTP offers you free as well as paid options for the mailer service.
 What you choose here will depend on the type of website you have.
-Since you have an LMS website that sends out transactional emails, we recommend SMTP.com and Sendinblue.
+Since you have an LMS website that sends out transactional emails, we recommend SendLayer, SMTP.com, and Brevo (formerly Sendinblue).
 They are easy to use and offer reliable service.

 You can also read our complete guide on email providers and choose the one that works great for your needs.